jean-francoisgiraud/DigitalCertificationServices/README.md

 The DCS coin is listed on bitcoin.com [here](https://explorer.bitcoin.com/bch/token/ee7fd620ec270e1e5856596a5d6646f02c412e8844fa16cb4e576b5409a2e9a7)
 https://explorer.bitcoin.com/bch/token/ee7fd620ec270e1e5856596a5d6646f02c412e8844fa16cb4e576b5409a2e9a7

-## SLP
-[SLP is the Simple ledger Protocol](https://simpleledger.cash) A simple token system for Bitcoin Cash.
+[SLP is the Simple ledger Protocol](https://simpleledger.cash) A token system for Bitcoin Cash.
 It is similar to the ERC-20 standard.
-SLP tokens are representations (digital twin) of valuable real-world assets, products, services represented in the SLP blockchain which can be sent and received.
+SLP tokens can be used as representations (digital twin) of valuable real-world assets, products, services in the SLP blockchain which can be sent and received.
 SLP tokens (like our own DCS) are issued on the BCH (bitcoin cash) network instead of running on their own blockchain.

 ## Legal